rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/Readme.md

 - [Presenter Pattern](./6-presenter-pattern)

 you can also visit the full solution after applying all of the above steps in [here] (https://github.com/rx-angular/rx-angular/tree/master/apps/demos/src/app/features/tutorials/basics/solution)

+# How to use this tutorial

+each chapter has two files. one with `.start.ts` (showing the initial state) and `.solution.ts` (after applying all the changes).
+You can compare them against each other to see what changes is made.